marksutton/EART40003-Programming-for-Geoscientists/breakinglines.md

 Or inside brackets, or square brackets, you can just put a line break in without worrying, e.g.

-<pre>print(“this is a number %g”
+<pre>a = (100 + b
-      % (my_number))
+          * c + 20)
 </pre>

-If you do this, flake8 likes the continuation to line up with the first character under the bracket on the line above.
+If you do this, stylistically the continuation should line up with the first character under the bracket on the line above.

 Breaking lines that contain long strings is harder.
 If you have